As Fast As Possible

 Consequently, this introduces additional input lag and if the card cannot render the frames before the next refresh occurs, it will be displayed again which creates screen stuttering.

-In the end, you are choosing between screen tearing (VSYNC on) or screen stuttering and more input lag (VSYNC off).
+In the end, you are choosing between no screen tearing at the cost of input lag (VSYNC on) or screen tearing and lower input lag (VSYNC off).

 This is where FreeSync kicks in and makes the GPU and the display work in perfect harmony within a certain refresh rate range; the width of that ranges depends on the monitor.